pjaos/pbackup/README.md

 INFO:  Backup Completed Successfully
 ```

 The contents of the 2022-Jun-02_05_59_02.FULL_1_INCR_1 folder is shown below.
-The only only extra disk space used is that to store the file3.txt file.
+The only extra disk space used is that to store the file3.txt file.

 ```
 auser@amachine:/tmp/backup_folder/2022-Jun-02_06_06_33.FULL_1_INCR_1# ls -altR